Spatial Security Boundaries: Production Workflows for Graph-Based Access Control

 raise ValueError("max_hops must be between 1 and 200")

-# Cypher requires a literal upper bound on the variable-length pattern.
+# Cypher requires a literal upper bound on a variable-length pattern,

 cypher = f"""